hotosm/ml-enabler-cli/README.md

 Similar to a Predictor, the `BaseAggregator` offers a basic interface to work with aggregator logic.
 To create a new aggregator, subclass the BaseAggregator and write custom logic, and register this in [`aggregators/__init__.py`](https://github.com/hotosm/ml-enabler-cli/blob/master/ml_enabler/aggregators/__init__.py).
 The `aggregate_predictions` can use the name to map the command to the aggregator.
 See [`LookingGlassAggregator`](https://github.com/hotosm/ml-enabler-cli/blob/master/ml_enabler/aggregators/LookingGlassAggregator.py) for example.

-### Development Setup
+## Development Setup

- - Create a virtualenv
+ - `python3 -m venv env` - create a virtualenv
- - Run pip install -e .
+ - Run `pip install -e .`
- - Run `ml-enabler help` to see a list of commands and options
+ - Run `ml-enabler --help` to see a list of commands and options